John Musker Fillies' Stakes

 The John Musker Fillies' Stakes is a Listed flat horse race in Great Britain open to fillies and mares aged three years or older.
-It is run at Yarmouth, over a distance of 1 mile, 2 furlongs and 23 yards (2,033 metres) and it is scheduled to take place each year in September.
+It is run at Great Yarmouth, over a distance of 1 mile, 2 furlongs and 23 yards (2,033 metres) and it is scheduled to take place each year in September.
 It was first run in 1993.
+The race is named after John Musker (died 1926), a racehorse breeder from Norfolk.